ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 The secret single negative token is written in the text file in the weights folder.

+The category in is "advanced" and something like "CLIP surgery"

 # CLIP-Token-Injection
 Manually edit CLIP token weights, results can be saved to remain permanent.